Nervosys/Botnix/docs/languages-frameworks/javascript.section.md

 For more information about the generation process, consult the [README.md](https://github.com/svanderburg/node2nix) file of the `node2nix` tool.

-To update NPM packages in nixpkgs, run the same `generate.sh` script:
+To update NPM packages in botpkgs, run the same `generate.sh` script:

 ```sh
 ./pkgs/development/node-packages/generate.sh